chn-challenger/battleship_joe/README.md

 # Immediate To do
 =======
 * Complete testing suite for the board and ship class
-* Add utility gems: hound, Travis CI, Coveralls, Robocop to the project.
+* Add utility gems: hound, Travis CI, Coveralls to the project.
 * Add Human player and Computer player classes and associated tests.